Herniated Disc Attorney in Kansas & Missouri

 Our Kansas City spine injury lawyers thoroughly review each factor that could affect your claim to determine the maximum value for your injury claim.

-Contact an Experienced Kansas City Herniated Disc Attorney
+Contact Our Experienced Kansas City Herniated Disc Attorney

-The Law Office of Kevin J. McManus handles a variety of car accident injury claims, including claims involving cervical herniated discs.
+The Law Office of Kevin J. McManus handles a variety of car accident injury claims, including claims involving cervical herniated discs in Kansas and Missouri.
+We also handle these claims in other states with local counsel as permitted by court rules and approval.

-Call 816-203-0143 for a free consultation with our Kansas City spine injury lawyer to learn more about how we can help you receive the compensation you deserve after being injured in a car crash.
+Call 816-203-0143 for a free consultation with our spine injury lawyer in Kansas City, Missouri to learn more about how we can help you receive the compensation you deserve after being injured in a car crash.